DavidJCullen/Data-Science-Portfolio-/index.md

 The dataset has over 800 individual hums and whistles audio samples, comprising Star Wars and Harry Potter labelled theme tunes.
 This is an example of a binary classification problem, that uses a machine learning pipeline to take an audio segment and predict its corresponding classes/label.

+**Data Extraction/Data Preparation**

+Input: the input audio data in .wav format derives from MLEnd Hums and Whistles Potter and StarWars public dataset, totalling 417 Potter and 417 StarWars samples.

+**Transformation:**

+Feature extraction is used to extract signal data from the input data.

+Feature selection Filtering using Pearson’s Correlation Coefficient above threhold of 0.50.

+Label Encoding converting Potter and StarWars categorical data to Boolean values (True and False).

+Linear tranformation: of the extracted feature data using MinMaxScaler.

+**Models:**

+A support Vector Machine, K-nearest neighbour classification and a Stacking Classifier using LogisticRegression as the final estimator has been used as a model for prediction on the dataset.

+Output: Transformed data passed to the machine learning models for training and validation

+**Model Evaluation:**

+Model validation performance evaluated using classification metrics (f-score, precision and recall) and Matthews correlation coefficient (MCC).

   **Example Confusion Matrix obtained from the classification task:**

 ![](/images/Confusion Matrix.png)